inkyblackness/ss-specs/archives/gameState.md

     00AD  uint8    Power usage in JPM

     00B6  512xbool Boolean game variables
-                   Game variables are set by SetVariable action in trigger objects Variable is set here when 0x1000 bit is false in the key Key is 0x01FF masked to get index

                    Known boolean game variable indices:
                    7 Shield on
                    10 Delta	grove enabled